OpenVoiceOS/community-docs/docs/personal_backend.md

 "old selene" supported a single endpoint for both skill settings and settings meta, this allowed devices both to download and upload settings

-"new selene" split this into two endpoints, settingsMeta (upload only) and settings (download only), this disabled two way sync across devices
+"new selene" split this into two endpoints, settingsMeta (upload only) and settings (download only), this disabled two-way sync across devices

 - you can set `isolated_skills` per device via the [admin api](./ovos_local_backend/backend/admin.py)
 - you can also set `isolated_skills` per device by manually editing paired devices database
-- both endpoints are available, but mycroft-core by default will use the new endpoints and does not support two way sync
+- both endpoints are available, but mycroft-core by default will use the new endpoints and does not support two-way sync
 - you can edit settings by using the "old selene" endpoint
 - you can also edit settings by manually editing settings database